 State Administrative Law

-The attorneys in our Government & Regulatory Affairs Department are familiar with and understand the state’s Administrative Procedures Act.
+The attorneys in our Government & Regulatory Affairs Group are familiar with and understand the state’s Administrative Procedures Act.
 We counsel clients on the rulemaking process and the ability to comment and change regulations before they take effect.
 We have also represented clients in contested cases before the New Jersey Office of Administrative Law and in appeals of final agency decisions.

 Business Incentives and Economic Development

 Our team provides strategic business incentive and procurement counseling to various clients with interests before the state of New Jersey and its related instrumentalities.
 We work closely with businesses of all sizes interested in securing tax credits, business incentive packages, grants, and/or favorable financing terms from the state for purposes of corporate relocation or job creation and retention.
-We routinely appear before the Governor’s senior staff, as well as the leaders of the New Jersey Economic Development Authority (NJEDA) and the Casino Reinvestment Development Authority (CRDA) to present our clients’ projects and advocate for state support and application approval.
+We routinely appear before the Governor’s senior staff, as well as the leaders of the New Jersey Economic Development Authority (NJEDA) and the Casino Reinvestment Development Authority (CRDA), to present our clients’ projects and advocate for state support and application approval.

 Federal Legislative and Regulatory Affairs